 Recent reconnaissance probing by ALX of drill holes in the southern part of Close Lake found that historical drill hole CL-90 along the C-1 East Trend was open to a depth of 512 metres, which provided an ideal scenario for a deeppenetrating BHIP/Res survey.
 A geophysical crew laid out a three-line grid centred on hole CL-90 and collected data from surface as well as from depth by way of a metal current electrode that was lowered and raised down the drill hole.
 This new technique can provide a 3D image of zones of interest within the sub-surface to possible depths of over 1000 metres in the Close Lake geoelectrical environment with increased resolution within the vicinity of the drill hole, which could provide valuable information for future drill targeting.
-Results from the survey are being processed and modelled.
+Results from the survey were processed and modelled and have been integrated into the geophysical dataset for Close Lake.